mseminatore/TeslaJS/README.md

 ## climate.js

-This sample retrieves the **climate_state** and displays data on the current state of the HVAC system
+This sample retrieves and displays data on the HVAC system of the vehicle.

 Usage: